robotsson/robotsson.github.io/README.md

 #### TODO:

-- links to social media, email etc
+- Links to social media, email etc
-- there can be issues with the layout on mobile
+- There can be issues with the layout on mobile
-- hover effect on the products
+- Hover effect on the products
-- change color on the product buy buttons and button hover color
+- Change color on the product buy buttons and button hover color

 [Link to github.io](https://robotsson.github.io/cakery/index.html)